|

 evidence adduced, the submissions of counsel and the applicable law, the Commission finds

-4. the DMS-100 switch is not
+and concludes that: 4. the DMS-100 switch is not

 incorporated into any building, structure or fixture within the meaning of subsection

-5. the decision of the Provincial Tax
+1.(c)(ii) of the Revenue Tax Act.
+As a result, 5. the decision of the Provincial Tax

 Commissioner, dated May 2, 1994, respecting sales tax on the hardware portion of the

-An Order incorporating the above
+DMS-100 switch is affirmed.
+3. Disposition An Order incorporating the above

 findings will therefore be issued.

-UPON the appeal of Northern Telecom Limited against a decision of the
+Order UPON the appeal of Northern Telecom Limited against a decision of the

 Provincial Tax Commission dated May 2, 1994;

-AND UPON hearing the evidence adduced as
+AND UPONhearing the evidence adduced as

 well as what was alleged by counsel at hearings conducted in Charlottetown on December 15,